calhoward/calhoward.github.io/_posts/2022-04-28-Creativity.md

 Oh boy, here I go creating again!

  Welcome to my blog.
 This is a "Hello World" post.
-I'll be updating this website with my findings, tutorials, how-to's, whatever I can to help the community at large.
+I'll be updating this website with my findings, tutorials, how-to's; whatever I can to help the community at large.

  As a general principle, I follow and support the notions of the Free Software Movement, formally founded by Richard Stallman upon launching the GNU Project in 1983.
 I would like to expand upon and build on these notions and principles by personally proclaiming that I believe each and every discovery made by humanity— not limited to software and computing, rather, applying to all fields of innovation and technology— should be documented, "open-sourced", and freely accessible to all.